Password: SMS. How can a text message become an element of multi-factor authentication?

-Something you know
+1. Something you know

 It can be a typical password or pin should be entered in the appropriate window.
-The level of security of these kind of factor depends on the length and complexity (use of different types of alphanumeric characters- both 1,2,3 and XyZ).
+The level of security of this kind of factor depends on the length and complexity (use of different types of alphanumeric characters- both 1,2,3 and XyZ).

-Something you are
+2. Something you are

-Something you have
+3. Something you have

 It can be a FlashDrive plugged to a computer, a door opening card or other items that will allow you to authorize your access.
 But!
-At the same time it is going to work with the phone in your pocket!
-Using the last solution, user has to pass particular stages and in the end receives a code via SMS.
+At the same time, it is going to work with the phone in your pocket!
+Using the last solution, the user has to pass particular stages and in the end, receives a code via SMS.

 How to plan data protection?

-Current development of technology allows us to implement security system worthy of the White House, but we should always remember about its usability.
+Current development of technology allows us to implement a security system worthy of the White House, but we should always remember about its usability.
 The authentication method has to be adapted to the type of protected data and the level of their secrecy.
 Every regular user will be upset if you force him to go through a 5-steps control so that he can check e-mail.

 On the other hand, along with the development of technology, the possibilities of digital robbers also grow.
-Therefore it is worth taking into account the dangers hiding in the network, properly secure yourself, but in a useful and intuitive way for the client.
-From this, among others the popularity of text messages with code follows.
+Therefore it is worth taking into account the dangers of hiding in the network, properly secure yourself, but in a useful and intuitive way for the client.
+From this, among others, the popularity of text messages with code follows.

-SMSAPI introduces SMS Authentictor
+SMSAPI introduces SMS Authenticator

-Read more about SMS Authenticator - SMS verification method If you want to know more details about this brand new feature – go here!
+SMS AuthenticatorIf you want to know more details about the brand new SMS verification feature – go here!

 The weakest authentication aspect is…

 Almost because there is always one weakest link, regardless of method – a user who can inadvertently leave behind traces, bringing digital thieves to the data they are looking for.
 It is worth to make their operation as difficult as possible, expanding your defense with multi-factor authentication.